Unsupervised Interpretable Basis Extraction for Concept-Based Visual Explanations: Introduction

-The motivation of this work in based on an observation of how an interpretable basis transforms representations.
-We explain by examples, that the one-hot, thresholded projection of a representation onto an interpretable basis, results into a new, transformed sparse representation.
-Thus, we propose a method that is able to suggest a feature space basis which satisfies this property found in interpretable bases.
+The motivation of this work is based on an observation of how an interpretable basis transforms representations.
+We explain by examples that projecting a representation onto an interpretable basis and hard thresholding results in a new, sparse, binary representation.
+Thus, we propose a method that is able to suggest a feature space basis which satisfies this property that holds for interpretable bases.
 In contrast to the typical approach, the proposed method learns the basis directly from the structure of feature space representations, without requiring access to semantic annotations.
 In that sense, our method can be considered to be unsupervised.
 However, without annotations, the final suggested basis vectors are not assigned an explicit concept name.
 In a real-world setting, the concept name associated with a basis vector could be identified by inspecting samples of image patches whose projected representations onto the vector are maximum.
 For evaluation purposes though, a procedure to label the basis is required, by assigning a concept label to each basis vector, as in \cite{bau_NetDissection_CVPR} or \cite{mu2020compositional}.

 Our work's contributions can be summarized to the following: (i) We present a \textbf{post-hoc}, unsupervised method that suggests an interpretable basis for the feature space of a CNN's intermediate layer.
-Since post-hoc, the proposed method, applies to pre-trained CNN architectures and does not require any form of retraining them. (ii) Inspired by related work, we propose simple extensions for two basis interpretability metrics. (iii) We provide quantitative evaluation of our method on extracting an interpretable basis for the last layer of popular CNNs, demonstrating applicability to standard architectures.
+Since post-hoc, the proposed method applies to pre-trained CNN architectures and does not require any form of retraining them. (ii) Inspired by related work, we propose simple extensions for two basis interpretability metrics. (iii) We provide a quantitative evaluation of our method on extracting an interpretable basis for the last layer of popular CNNs, demonstrating applicability to standard architectures.
 We show that our method is able to improve on the interpretability metrics compared to the interpretability of the natural basis \cite{bau_NetDissection_CVPR}, and also compare against a supervised approach \cite{Zhou_Interpretable_Basis_Decomposition} to set a baseline for future works and discuss interesting findings that may help future research.